firasuke/awesome/README.md

 Clang/LLVM toolchain and musl libc

 * [glaucus](https://github.com/glaucuslinux/glaucus): An independent,
-open-source, general-purpose, rolling-release Linux distribution built from scratch around the suckless philosophy without sacrificing convenience
+open-source, rolling-release, lightweight Linux® distribution based on musl libc and toybox, designed from scratch for optimum performance without sacrificing convenience

 * [Glendix](http://www.glendix.org/): An attempt at porting ideas from the Plan 9 operating system to Linux